BarkleyBG/clusteredinterference/README.md

 About the method
 ================

 [Barkley et al. (2017)](https://arxiv.org/abs/1711.04834) proposes new causal estimands for defining treatment effects in the context of observational studies when there may be interference or spillover effects between units in the same cluster.
-The manuscript also introduces IPTW estimators for thos estimands, which are implemented in `clusteredinterference`.
+The manuscript also introduces IPTW estimators for thos estimands, which are implemented in 'clusteredinterference'.

 The manuscript
 --------------